Casslin/0x_report/report/4_specific_findings.md

 IPFS uses a [multihash](https://github.com/multiformats/multihash) and the TokenRegistry might also be assuming a convention that the first 2 bytes of the IPFS hash, which are not stored on-chain are 0x1220.

+**Recommendations**

-**Recommendations**: Assumptions should be documented.
+Assumptions should be documented.
 Consider future-proofing by using the `bytes` type rather than `bytes32`.

+**Resolution**

-**Resolution** Fixed by storing IPFS hashes stored as `bytes` here: https://github.com/0xProject/contracts/pull/86
+Fixed by storing IPFS hashes stored as `bytes` here: https://github.com/0xProject/contracts/pull/86
 <br/><br/><br/>

 ### TokenDistributionWithRegistry::init does not ensure zero fees [[issues/144]](https://github.com/0xProject/contracts/issues/144)